ishanmehta22/adobeHack_round1b/README.md

 ## Features

-- **Automatic PDF Processing:** Scans and analyzes all PDFs in the input collections.
+- **Automatic PDF Processing:** Scans and analyzes all PDFs in each collection.
 - **Persona & Task Driven:** Customizes analysis based on persona and job-to-be-done from JSON config.
 - **Semantic Section Ranking:** Uses sentence transformers and keyword extraction to rank document sections by relevance.
 - **Fallback OCR:** Extracts text from scanned PDFs using Tesseract OCR if needed.